cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 By 1964, Dylan recognized his future direction and the impact of the Beatles.
 “Everybody else thought they were for teenyboppers, that they were gonna pass right away.
 But it was obvious to me that they had staying power.
 I knew they were pointing the direction of where music had to go.”
 (From Bob Dylan: An Intimate Biography by Anthony Scaduto).
 Many of the psychedelic bands of the mid-sixties, including the Jefferson Airplane and the Grateful Dead, were also playing a revved-up form of urban folk, inspired by Dylan, the Kingston Trio, and more modern urban folk songwriters such as Tim Hardin and Fred Neil.

 This playlist traces the start of Bob Dylan’s path from folk to rock, with the Byrds and the Animals reinterpreting his style.
-It offers several original and traditional urban folk songs by Woody Guthrie, Bonnie Dobson, Fred Neil, Tim Hardin, the Kingston Trio and Peter, Paul & Mary, with versions covered by rock artists including Janis Joplin, the Beach Boys, Jeff Beck with Rod Stewart, and the Jefferson Airplane.
+In addition to the three songs from the Anthology of American Folk Music, this playlist offers several original and traditional urban folk songs by Woody Guthrie, Bonnie Dobson, Fred Neil, Tim Hardin, the Kingston Trio, and Peter, Paul & Mary, with versions covered by rock artists including Janis Joplin, the Grateful Dead, the Beach Boys, Jeff Beck with Rod Stewart, and the Jefferson Airplane.

-“Baby Let Me Follow You Down” (2 versions) by Bob Dylan (Traditional — arranged by Eric Von Schmidt and Bob Dylan)
+“Baby Let Me Follow You Down” (folk and rock versions) by Bob Dylan (Traditional — arranged by Eric Von Schmidt and Bob Dylan)

-We open with a Bob Dylan performance of a song by Cambridge folksinger Eric Von Schmidt (who says he heard it from someone else — a true folk song), which was first covered by Dylan as an acoustic folk tune on his first album, Bob Dylan (version 1), then converted to rock (version 2) during Dylan’s 1966 tour of England as an electric band (backed by the Hawks, a.k.a. later as the Band).
+We open with a Bob Dylan performance of a song by Cambridge folksinger Eric Von Schmidt, who said he heard it from someone else — which makes it a true folk song in that it was handed down over generations.
+It was first covered by Dylan as an acoustic folk tune on his first album, Bob Dylan, then converted to rock during Dylan’s 1966 tour of England as an electric band (backed by the Hawks, a.k.a. later as the Band), which was released on Live 1966 “The Royal Albert Hall Concert” The Bootleg Series Vol. 4.

 Listening to both versions, you can hear how folk arrangements could be hastily converted to rock.
 Dylan’s second live version points the way to the wild, uninhibited musical forms he would take in the future, based on conservative roots, such as “country rock” and “folk rock”.
 Amid the shouts and cries of “Judas!” and “Traitor!” from the folk purists who were angered by Dylan’s new rock performances, Dylan and the Hawks pull off an amazing, rocking version (Robbie Robertson on guitar, Garth Hudson on organ, Richard Manuel on piano, Rick Danko on bass, and Mickey Jones on drums).